CesiumGS/cesium-webpack-example/README.md

 The following optimizations are recommended for building for production and will increase performance and result in smaller bundle sizes.

-##### Ignore

-Since Cesium is such a large library, if you are requiring the entire Cesium object and not individual modules, it's recommended to ignore unused parts of the Cesium library by using the [`IgnorePlugin`](https://webpack.js.org/plugins/ignore-plugin/) included with webpack.

-For example, if you are not using default Assets, prevent them from being included in the bundle:

-	plugins: [
-	    // Ignore default Cesium Assets
-	    new webpack.IgnorePlugin(/Assets/, /cesium$/),
-  	],

-You can still include ignored files in your app by requiring them explicitly:

-	require('cesium/Source/Assets/approximateTerrainHeights.json');
+For best performance, make sure you are requiring individual modules from Cesium instead of the global Cesium object.
+Additionally, only copy the static assets that your app requires with the `CopyWebpackPlugin` by taking advantage of the [pattern options](https://github.com/webpack-contrib/copy-webpack-plugin#pattern-properties).

 ##### Removing pragmas